Hurricane Laura makes landfall in the US

 Not Available

-Hurricane Laura officially makes landfall, bringing life-threatening conditions.
-CNN meteorologist Pedram Javaheri has the 2a update.
+Hurricane Laura's eyewall pushing inland bringing life-threatening conditions.
+CNN meteorologist Pedram Javaheri has the latest.

 Related Content